 Developing skills and tools in recovery is vital as sobriety is an ongoing process.
 Therapy and self-help meetings can help you develop a new set of important skills that will help with stopping triggers from leading to relapse.

-Deciding you need professional help can be hard on its own.
+Deciding that you need professional help can be hard on its own.
 Seeing a therapist does not mean you are weak although being vulnerable in front of a complete stranger can be uncomfortable.

 Going to therapy is more than sitting in an office and talking.
-Therapy includes building a professional relationship with boundaries and goals you want to achieve.
+Therapy includes building a professional, therapeutic relationship with boundaries and goals you want to achieve.
 The client-therapist relationship is a collaborative relationship.
 The therapist listens, ask questions and evaluates your needs, barriers and challenges.
 As well, you listen, ask questions and identify your needs, barriers and challenges.
 If you cannot identify your needs, barriers or challenges, that's okay!
 Your therapist has many years of experience and should be able to help you.